Project

 Actions #1

-Updated by Saurabh Garg over 17 years ago
+Updated by Saurabh Garg about 18 years ago

 The new relase has broken the code incorporated by the team of Mr. Chau Chin Lin.
 I have told them that they are welcome to work on the fix as it might be sometime before we get to this.
 So it might be worth checking with them before someone starts working on this bug.
 Also I told them if there solution is generic enough, we will be happy to incorporate it into the next release and acknowledge them for it.